 Morayfield (see separate entry) has a large out-of-town shopping centre.

-A one kilometre bend in the Caboolture River, south of the town centre, encloses Centenary Lakes Park and several sports venues.
+A 1 km bend in the Caboolture River, south of the town centre, encloses Centenary Lakes Park and several sports venues.

 Caboolture's census populations have been: